YouTube video player

 Autonomy

-We prefer the terms “intactivism” or “intactivist movement.”
+We prefer the terms "intactivism" or "intactivist movement."
 The intactivist movement promotes the right of boys – and all persons – to be free from forced, medically unnecessary surgery on their genitals.
-We do not oppose circumcision, so long the person being circumcised has the legal age and the cognitive capacity to make an informed decision to undergo the procedure.
+We do not oppose circumcision, so long the person being circumcised has the legal age and the cognitive capacity to make an informed decision.

 Opposition to circumcision has always existed, but it has remained in the shadows too long because genitals and sex were taboo subjects in our society.
-The intactivist movement continues to gain momentum, as many circumcised men and regretful parents speak out in an effort to protect future generations from what they have suffered.
+The intactivist movement continues to gain momentum, as many circumcised men and regretful parents speak out in an effort to protect future generations.

-Intact America is the most recent largest formally organized expression of the intactivist movement, and is funded solely by tax-deductible donations.
+Intact America is the largest formally organized expression of the intactivist movement, and is funded solely by tax-deductible donations.

 Attorneys for the Rights of the Child